cvxpy/cvxpy/doc/source/contributing/index.rst

 .. warning::

-    The developers try to keep this documentation up to date, however at any given time it might contain a mistake!
-It is very important that you contact the CVXPY developers before writing a solver interface, if for no other reason than to prompt us to double-check the accuracy of this guide.
+    The developers try to keep this documentation up to date, however at any given time it might contain inaccurate information!
+It's very important that you contact the CVXPY developers before writing a solver interface, if for no other reason than to prompt us to double-check the accuracy of this guide.

 Conic solvers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~